Simulate genealogies using exponential growth

 The epidemiological model

-Let’s model a population which is growing exponentially with fixed per-capita birth rate beta
+Let’s model a population which is growing exponentially with fixed per-capita birth rate beta and death rate gamma.

 Once we’ve defined the model, we can simulate trajectories and then simulate genealogies if sampling lineages at specific times.